Edgar Allan Poe’s novelette ‘The Murders of the Rue Morgue’ tells the story of a heinous and absurd crime.

 It wins above all else.

-If you would like to have information on the dimensions, print supports and image editions,
+If you want to have information on the dimensions, print supports, editions and prices of this image,

 click on the button below.